Bobby Myers (racing driver): Career

 Myers did not compete in the Grand National Division again until 1956.
 He drove Ansel Rakestraw's No. 1 Chevrolet at the half-mile asphalt Palm Beach Speedway in West Palm Beach, Florida.
-He started the event in 10th and finished in 10th.
+He started the event in tenth and finished in tenth.
 At the Daytona Beach and Road Course, Myers started 63rd of 76 cars and finished 46th failing to collect any of the purse money.
-At the half-mile dirt Wilson Speedway in Wilson, North Carolina, Myers started 24th and finished 7th.
+At the half-mile dirt Wilson Speedway in Wilson, North Carolina, Myers started 24th and finished seventh.
 At Langhorne, Myers drove the No. 15W Ford owned by Bill Stroppe.
-Myers started the race in 8th position, but an engine failure dropped him to 38th.
+Myers started the race in eighth position, but an engine failure dropped him to 38th.
 Myers started 12th in the No. 1 Chevrolet in the Virginia 500 at Martinsville but a right front hub failure left him in 15th position after completing 436 of the 500 laps.
 Myers was back behind the wheel of Bill Stroppe's No. 4 Mercury at Road America in what would be the only Sprint Cup race held at the Elkhart Lake, Wisconsin circuit.
 He started the race in 14th but a crash took him out on lap 39 and he finished 21st.
 The Stroppe Mercury carried the No. 76 for the Southern 500 and Myers put it in the 34th starting position.
 Problems with the gas tank on lap 91 put him out of the event and left him with a 61st finishing spot.
 Myers was optimistic for the Buddy Shuman 250 at the 4/10-mile dirt Hickory Speedway in Hickory, North Carolina after qualifying sixth, but a radiator problem on lap 105 put him out of the event and left him finishing in 19th position.

 In 1957, Myers started sixth at the half-mile dirt Southern States Fairgrounds track in Charlotte, North Carolina driving Whitey Norman's No. 1A Ford, but a blown engine on lap 26 dropped him to a 19th finishing spot.

 Death

 At the Southern 500 on September 2, 1957, Myers qualified the No. 4 Petty Enterprises Oldsmobile in the second spot.
 Myers led his first lap in the NASCAR Grand National Division competition during the race.
 Myers was involved in a violent crash on lap 27; Fonty Flock was driving Herb Thomas's No. 92 Pontiac and spun on the backstretch (the current start-finish line), stopping perpendicular to the track, in turn three (near the current Turn One following 1997 changes).
 Paul Goldsmith and Myers both struck the stopped car at full speed.

 Flock and Goldsmith both received serious injuries in the crash.
 Fonty Flock spun and slid to a stop on the backstretch.
-Bobby Myers slammed into him, immediately followed by Paul Goldsmith.
+Myers slammed into him, immediately followed by Paul Goldsmith.
 The crash seriously injured Goldsmith, ended Flock's career, and killed Myers.
 He then flipped side over side and barrel-rolled.
 Myers died from his injuries.
+He is buried in Oaklawn Memorial Gardens in Winston-Salem, Forsyth County, North Carolina.